oguz-kolukisa/7880-project/Readme.md

 - **5-shot Advantage**: 5-shot achieves 21.67% best mIoU vs. 13.36% for 1-shot, demonstrating the expected benefit of additional support examples
 - **Learning Dynamics**: Clear learning progression validates architectural correctness
 - **Mid-Training Peak**: Best performance at epochs 21-36, followed by overfitting in later epochs
-- **Qualitative Results**: Visual examples show the model captures general object locations but struggles with precise boundary delineation
+- **Qualitative Results**: Visual examples show the model captures general object locations but struggles with precise boundary delineation.
+Notably, the model sometimes fails to produce any segmentation mask at all, predicting empty or near-empty outputs for certain examples, indicating instability in the prediction mechanism

 **Performance Gap Analysis:**
 The achieved mIoU (21.67% best for 5-shot, 13.36% for 1-shot on single fold) remains below the paper's reported 45.6% mean for 1-shot.
 Potential factors include: